googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 There is a chance that GameServer does not actually become `Allocated` after this call.
 Please refer to the general note in [Function Reference](#function-reference) above.

+{{% feature publishVersion="1.19.0" %}}
+The `agones.dev/last-allocated` annotation will be set on the GameServer to an RFC3339 formatted timestamp of the time of allocation, even if the GameServer was already in an `Allocated` state.

+Note that if using `SDK.Allocate()` in combination with [GameServerAllocation]({{< ref "/docs/Reference/gameserverallocation.md" >}})s, it's possible for the `agones.dev/last-allocated` timestamp to move backwards if clocks are not synchronized between the Agones controller and the GameServer pod.
+{{% /feature %}}

 {{< alert title="Note" color="info">}}
 Using a [GameServerAllocation]({{< ref "/docs/Reference/gameserverallocation.md" >}}) is preferred in all other scenarios, as it gives Agones control over how packed `GameServers` are scheduled within a cluster, whereas with `Allocate()` you